 This creates the basic layout for the page.
 The layout is then run through elgg_view_page() which assembles and outputs the full page.

-You can now go to the address http://www.mysite.com/hello/ and you should see the page.
+You can now go to the address https://elgg.example.com/hello/ and you should see your new page!